ibm-cloud-docs/schematics/cli-reference.md

 <dl>
 <dt><code>--id <em>WORKSPACE_ID</em></code></dt>
 <dd>Required.
 The unique identifier of the workspace that stores the Terraform template for which you want to show the content of the Terraform statefile.
-To find the ID of a workspace, run <code>ibmcloud terraform workspace list</code>.</dd>
+To find the ID of a workspace, run <code>ibmcloud schematics workspace list</code>.</dd>

 <dt><code>--template <em>TEMPLATE_ID</em></code></dt>
 <dd>Required.
 The unique identifier of the Terraform template for which you want to show the content of the Terraform statefile.
-To find the ID of the template, run <code>ibmcloud terraform workspace get --id &ltworkspace_ID&gt;</code> and find the template ID in the <strong>Template Variables for:</strong> field of your CLI output. </dd>
+To find the ID of the template, run <code>ibmcloud schematics workspace get --id &ltworkspace_ID&gt;</code> and find the template ID in the <strong>Template Variables for:</strong> field of your CLI output. </dd>
 </dl>

 **Example:**

 ```
-ibmcloud terraform state pull --id myworkspace-a1aa1a1a-a11a-11 --template a1aa11a1-11a1-11
+ibmcloud schematics state pull --id myworkspace-a1aa1a1a-a11a-11 --template a1aa11a1-11a1-11
 ```
 {: pre}